 Your web designer will need great photos of you, your team and your work.
 Stock images will only get you so far.
 If you don’t have high-quality photos, you may need to hire a local photographer to make sure you and your work are shown in their best light (literally).

 If your business is active on Facebook, Mastodon, Instagram, Snapchat or any of the other social media sites, gather a list of links to your pages on those sites.

 Your web designer will ask for copies of your logos and the colours you use for your brand.

-A good designer will talk you through if your logo design will look good online (not all do), and may recommend a refresh to your brand.
+A good designer will talk you through if your logo design will look good online (not all logos do) and may recommend a refresh to your brand.
 It is much easier doing it at this stage than later on!

-Your web copywriter will also talk you through your brand “feeling” and language you use.
-Is your business a laid back one, or a slightly starched law firm?
+Your web copywriter will also talk you through your brand “feeling” and the language you use.
+Is your business a laid back one or a slightly starched law firm?

 All the Standard Details

 You will need to pull together a list of your: